PhilipTimofeyev/messaging_app/README.md

 <h3 align="center">Hermes Messenger</h3>

   <p align="center">
-    A messaging app with token authentication built with Rails and React to send and receive messages to users within the app.
+    A messaging app with token authentication built with Rails and React to send and receive messages to users.
     <br />
     <br />
     <a href="https://github.com/PhilipTimofeyev/messaging_app"><strong>Explore the docs »</strong></a>